lesandie/md-cv/README.md

 **Computer Science Joint PhD Programme**<br>
 **[Santiago de Compostela](https://usc.es) & [A Coruña](https://www.udc.es) Universities**<br>

 [Project MORFEO (Spanish)](https://github.com/lesandie/md-cv/blob/main/almacen.pdf): Designed and implemented a datawarehouse for storing and analyzing data from patients with Cardio-Respiratory Sleep Disorders.
-I had to deal with different types of data, from basic tests like a Glasgow Scale to binary files from a polysomnography and came up with a design based on Kimball's approach to analyze and study all the data in an OLAP way using Oracle 10g, with the possibility of using datamining techniques.
+In terms of data management and ETL, I had to deal with different types of data, from basic tests like a Glasgow Scale to binary files from a polysomnography and came up with a design based on Kimball's approach to analyze and study all the data in an OLAP way using Oracle 10g, with the possibility of using datamining techniques.
 I published an article at a national level congress (CASEIB2006 http://www.unavarra.es/caseib2006/Download/abstracts.pdf) that was a summary of the main work.

 ## Experience